Studio Monitor Placement

 Unless you happen to be setting up your studio in an anechoic chamber, your room will have a specific set of resonant frequencies to consider.
-There are computer programs available that can analyze your room dimensions and tell you where the most troublesome “modes” are likely to occur, but simply putting your monitors on stands and playing some music through them is an easy way to figure out what you are dealing with.
+There is plenty of room-tuning software available that can analyze your room dimensions and identify where the most troublesome “modes” are likely to occur, but simply putting your monitors on stands and playing some music through them is an easy way to figure out what you are dealing with.

-Once you’ve determined where the ideal listening position, or “sweet spot” is within your room, it’s time to determine the best placement of the monitors.
+Once the ideal listening position, or “sweet spot” is found, it’s time to determine the best placement of the monitors.
 When you place a loudspeaker near a wall or hard surface, some of its low-frequency energy will travel backwards from the cabinet and reflect from the wall.
 Some frequencies will bounce back in-phase and create “peaks” that reinforce frequencies, while others will return out-of-phase and create “troughs,” canceling frequencies.

 Acoustic Treatments & Fine Tuning

 If you’re working in a room with a low ceiling, a foam square mounted to the ceiling above the mixing board or console will help tame ceiling reflections.
 You may also want to mount some acoustic foam behind your monitors if they are positioned close to the wall in a small room.
 Avoid over-treating the walls, as this can lead to a “boxy” or “honky” sounding room.

 Listening Tests for Final Adjustments

-This will help verify that you’ve achieved a natural balance within the room across the frequency spectrum and alert you to any “hot spots”.
+This will help verify that you’ve achieved a natural balance within the room across the frequency spectrum and alert you to any “hot spots.”
 It’s also a good practice to create some original recordings without using any EQ to test on other systems to check the accuracy of your monitoring set up.